mit-cml/yrtoolkit/yr/tutorials/AlexaMessenger.md

 <p style="padding-bottom: 7px"></p>

 Now try sending a message from Alexa to the mobile app.
 Enter “send the message *your message here*”.
 Alexa should read you back your message and indicate she is sending the message.

+Note that, as in the Testing panel Alexa already knows the context, you do not need to include in your message the words "ask message master to ..." any more.
+If you were using a home Alexa device instead of the Testing panel, you would need to every time say "Alexa, ask message master to ..."

 ![Alexa Sending Message](../images/alexa_messenger/AlexaSendingMessage.png){:.enlargeImage}
 <p style="padding-bottom: 7px"></p>